 In Western Australia, more than 3,000 babies are born too soon – approximately 1 in 12 pregnancies ends preterm.
 This rate is more than double amongst Aboriginal and disadvantaged communities.

-In November 2014, the Women and Infants Research Foundation launched the Western Australian Preterm Birth Prevention Initiative.
+In November 2014, the Western Australian Preterm Birth Prevention Initiative was launched.

 Also known as The Whole Nine Months, this unique statewide program aimed to safely lower the rate of early birth, saving lives and preventing lifelong disability.